stdm/stdm.github.io/_posts/2026-08-09-Challenging-assumptions.md

 -   Pro-human AI systems are systems designed for being (mentally, psychologically, emotionally) safe for people, and hence more trustworthy with respect to individual safety.
 Trust can be a decisive economic factor, especially when users get dissatisfied with the current tools.

--   A trust economy could replace, in part, the attention economy (and its incumbents) were the service is not just about entertainment (as with social media), but one's most inner thoughts and deliberations (as with an agentic AI tool).
+-   A trust economy could replace, in part, the attention economy (and its incumbents) where the service is not just about entertainment (as with social media), but one's most inner thoughts and deliberations (as with an agentic AI tool).